 Returns true if the Mesh is read/write enabled, or false if it is not.

 When a Mesh is read/write enabled, Unity uploads the Mesh data to GPU-addressable memory, but also keeps it in CPU-addressable memory.
 When a Mesh is not read/write enabled, Unity uploads the Mesh data to GPU-addressable memory, and then removes it from CPU-addressable memory.

 You can set this value using the Read/Write Enabled checkbox when importing a model to Unity.
 To set the value to false at run time, set the

 In most cases, you should disable this option to save runtime memory usage.
 You should only enable it under the following circumstances:

-StaticBatchingUtility.Combine() to combine the Mesh at run time.
+StaticBatchingUtility.Combine()to combine the Mesh at run time.

--When using a Mesh with a Particle System's Shape module or Renderer module when using not using GPU instancing.
 Note that the Particle System will automatically change Meshes to readable when assigned through the inspector

 Notes: When Unity creates a Mesh from script, this value is initially set to true.
 Meshes not marked readable will throw an error on accessing any data arrays from script at runtime.
 Access is always allowed in the Unity Editor outside of the game and rendering loop, regardless of this setting.